penumbra-zone/penumbra/README.md

 1. Install the requirements: `cargo install mdbook mdbook-katex mdbook-mermaid`
 2. To continuously build and serve the documentation: `mdbook serve`

-## Running Penumbra
+## Running a Penumbra node

-Penumbra has two binaries, the daemon `pd` and the command-line wallet interface `pcli`.
+Penumbra has two binaries, the daemon `pd` and the command-line light wallet interface `pcli`.

 ### Running `pd` with Docker